 Measures to Prevent Discrimination District non-discrimination policy District website Complaint procedures Complaint Assistance School websites information regarding Title IX prohibitions against discrimination based on a student's sex, gender, gender identity, pregnancy, and parental status.
-Actis Junior High Website Notification to all students and parents/guardians of the district's nondiscrimination policy District Parent Information Booklet Actis Junior High Student Handbook Staff development New employees of the Panama-Buena Vista Union School District receive this information through New Employee Orientation (TOR) and are required to complete the training before beginning work at a school site or department.
+Warren Junior High Notification to all students and parents/guardians of the district's nondiscrimination policy District Parent Information Booklet School Site Student Handbook (INSERT LINK to the left) Staff development New employees of the Panama-Buena Vista Union School District receive this information through New Employee Orientation (TOR) and are required to complete the training before beginning work at a school site or department.
 All returning employees of the Panama-Buena Vista Union School District receive this information through the Annual Training (TAN) and are required to complete the beginning of each new school year.